How Common firefly Inspired High-efficiency LED Coatings

 Produces light via bioluminescence with near-100% efficiency — converting chemical energy to light with virtually zero heat loss

-In the language of biomimicry, this falls under the Sense › Produce light category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Produce light category.

 The Design Principle